fsprojects/FSharpPerf/README.md

 This project allows you to run compiler performance experiments on AppVeyor.
 For this do the following:

 * Fork https://github.com/fsprojects/FSharpPerf
-* Make configure your F# compiler fork and the hashes to test in build.fsx
+* Configure your F# compiler fork and the hashes to test in build.fsx
 * Commit the change and send a PR

 This will start the test.
 When it's done you will find the results in AppVeyor's build artifacts.